zukunft/zukunft.com/docs/code_functions_all.md

         \-- sandbox_code_id - set the vars of this object bases on the api json array
         \-- sandbox_typed - set the type based on the api json
         \-- sandbox_value_list - map a figure list api json to this model figure list object
+        \-- value_geo - map a geo value api json to this model value object
+        \-- value_text - map a time value api json to this model value object
+        \-- value_time - map a time value api json to this model value object
     \-- row_mapper
         \-- db_object_key - dummy map function to be overwritten by the child object
         \-- db_object_no_id - dummy map function to be overwritten by the child object